-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 27, 2005

 By Steve Newton

-The first time you hear Heavy Trash-the new rockabilly project from the Blues Explosion’s Jon Spencer and Matt Verta-Ray from Madder Rose and Speedball Baby-it’s easy to imagine how the Cramps might have sounded if they’d laid down tracks at Sun Records in the ’50s.
-This impression goes over well with Spencer when he fields a call from the Straight at his Big Apple abode.
+The first time you hear Heavy Trash–the new rockabilly project from the Blues Explosion’s Jon Spencer and Matt Verta-Ray from Madder Rose and Speedball Baby–it’s easy to imagine how the Cramps might have sounded if they’d laid down tracks at Sun Records in the ’50s.
+This impression goes over well with Spencer when he fields a call from me at his Big Apple abode.

 “I take that as a compliment,” he replies.
 “I mean, both Matt and I love old records, we’re fans of a lot of older sounds and styles, and that certainly fuelled what we were doin’.
 And he’s got his own little studio on the Lower East Side, so because we had our own place and unlimited access, we could take our time and really mess around with this stuff.”